-Our independent employee assistance programme is designed to provide you with advice and support, and is available 24 hours a day, every day of the year.
+Our independent EAP is designed to provide you with advice and support, and is available 24 hours a day, every day of the year.
 You can receive help with a range of problems from practical everyday matters to more sensitive or emotional issues.